 CO2 is unsuitable as a method of slaughter for pigs, and alternative solutions must be found as soon as possible in order that its use stops.

 Compassion is urging Theresa Villiers to work with the pig industry to fully fund research into alternative slaughter methods and to end the use of CO2 for pig slaughter as a priority.
-Will you email him today and help stop the needless suffering of pigs?
+Will you email her today and help stop the needless suffering of pigs?